martbetz/The-Promura-Project/README.md

 ---

-<b>Please note: this project is an excersise in ongoing factual research and data collection; as such, the following information should only be considered as accurate as the latest research suggests.
-This project is soley intended for reference and is a continual work-in-progress.</b>
+<b>Please note: this project is an excersise in ongoing factual research and data collection; as such, the following information should only be considered as accurate as the latest conclusions suggest.
+This project is soley intended for reference and is a continual work-in-progress.
+Please raise an issue for any proposed corrections or a pull request for any proposed contributions.</b>

 ---